petersmythe/invapi-dual-auth/README.md

 ## Opening the Programmable Banking IDE

 > [!NOTE]
 > Assumption: you have activated [Programmable Banking](https://www.investec.com/en_za/banking/tech-professionals/programmable-banking.html) for your account.
-If not, you can now enrol on Investec Online.
+If not, you can now enroll on Investec Online.
 > Assumption: you have read the [Investec Card documentation](https://developer.investec.com/za/programmable-card)

 1. Login to Investec Online and select Manage from the menu